Notes from a Clamshell Path | No. 21

 These Spanish wine glasses.
 Clean lines and a low-center of gravity.
 Perfect for your drunk friends!

-- this article details an impromptu foraging trip the author took with some fans in Central Park.)
+Make Ink: A Forager's Guide to Natural Inkmaking.
+I love the idea of making pretty colors from things I find on my walks.
+(And this article details an impromptu foraging trip the author took with some fans in Central Park.)

 This silky eye mask.
 Sleep is priceless, no?